triangledirt/books/RAPE!.md

 Laely looks at me.

 "That's good she has you.
 Life be hard, and havin' parents that care is an important piece of the puzzle.
 Laely be lucky she be havin' you.
-Me own parents---"
+Me own parents—"

 "We don't need to hear about your parents," Laely say.
 "Dad was just telling stories about me as a girl.
 Dad, why don't you continue."